geeked-anshuk666/Identity-Reconciliation-Service/DEVELOPMENT.md

 Environment variables will be automatically set by Render, including the `DATABASE_URL` for the PostgreSQL database.

-## Development Workflow
+## Our Development Workflow

+Here's how we like to work:

 1. Create a new branch for your feature or bug fix
 2. Make your changes
 3. Write tests for your changes
-4. Run the test suite to ensure everything works
+4. Run the test suite to make sure everything still works
 5. Commit your changes with a clear message
 6. Push to your fork and create a pull request

-## Code Quality
+## Code Quality (We Care!)

 - Follow PEP 8 style guide for Python code
-- Use type hints wherever possible
+- Use type hints wherever possible (they're helpful!)
 - Write docstrings for all functions and classes
-- Keep functions small and focused
+- Keep functions small and focused on one thing
 - Write unit tests for all business logic

-## Troubleshooting
+## Troubleshooting (Because It Never Goes Perfectly)

 ### Common Issues

-1. **Module not found errors**: Ensure you've activated your virtual environment and installed dependencies.
+1. **"Module not found" errors**: Did you activate your virtual environment and install dependencies?

 2. **Database connection errors**: Check your DATABASE_URL in the .env file.

-3. **Alembic migration errors**: Ensure you've run `alembic upgrade head` to apply all migrations.
+3. **Alembic migration errors**: Make sure you ran `alembic upgrade head` to apply all migrations.

-### Getting Help
+### Need Help?

-If you encounter issues:
+If you're stuck:
 1. Check the error messages carefully
 2. Review the documentation
 3. Search for similar issues online